Sudbury Household Waste Recycling Centre

 Recycle: All type of light bulbs including Halogen, fluorescent light bulbs and energy saving light bulbs can be taken to any Suffolk Household Waste Recycling Centre (HWRC) for recycling.

-Several supermarkets and electrical retailers in Suffolk have collection points for light bulbs only - fluorescent tubes will need to be taken to HWRCs.
+Several supermarkets and electrical retailers in Suffolk have collection points for low energy & LED light bulbs.
 To find locations of these collection points please click here.Also known as:

 Fluorescent Tubes | Light BulbsGo to A - Z of Recycling ×

 Reuse: Metal items in good condition could be offered to charity shops or through an online reuse network.
 (To find your nearest charity shop click here.)
 You might also be able to sell some metal items through a car boot sale, jumble sale, or online market.
 Offer unwanted items to friends, neighbours or relatives.

 Recycle: Any metals item can be recycled in the metal container at any Suffolk Household Waste Recycling Centre.
 You may be able to sell some types of metal (e.g. cars) to your local scrap metal dealer.Also known as: